 Substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
 The reporting and review of substantive change is required by the SACSCOC to ensure that the scope of programs offered by the institution have undergone appropriate review by the Commission.

-- This policy is applicable to all units, divisions, centers, and campuses and expands upon procedures in place since May, 2008.
+- This policy is applicable to all units, divisions, centers and campuses.

-- The college’s Accreditation Liaison, the Vice President for Institutional Effectiveness, Planning, and Research, is the individual responsible for ensuring that this policy is implemented; however, all individuals responsible for initiating activities that may be considered within the scope of substantive change are required to be familiar and comply with this policy and Standard 3.12.1 of the Principles of Accreditation.
+- The college’s Accreditation Liaison, the Vice President for Institutional Effectiveness, Planning, and Research, is the individual with overall responsibility for ensuring that this policy is implemented; however, all individuals responsible for initiating activities that may be considered within the scope of substantive change are required to be familiar and comply with this policy and Standard 3.12.1 of the Principles of Accreditation.

 - Substantive change includes: